Fuzzy Matching Techniques: Algorithms, Scoring, and Real-World Applications

 Which fuzzy matching technique is best for matching person names?

-Jaro-Winkler is the primary algorithm for person names because its prefix bonus captures common name variants.
-Double Metaphone should be applied as a secondary technique to catch phonetic variants and transliterated names.
-For nickname resolution ("Bob" to "Robert"), reference dictionaries are needed alongside algorithmic comparison.
+Jaro-Winkler is the primary algorithm for person names because its prefix bonus captures common variants.
+Double Metaphone is applied as a secondary technique for phonetic and transliterated names.
+For nickname resolution such as Bob to Robert, reference dictionaries are needed alongside algorithmic comparison.

 How do you choose a fuzzy matching threshold?

-Create a labeled validation set of at least 500 record pairs.
-Run matching at multiple thresholds (0.80, 0.85, 0.90, 0.95) and measure precision and recall at each level.
-Choose the threshold that maximizes F1 score for your data.
-Lowering from 0.90 to 0.85 typically gains 10-15% recall with only 2-3% more false positives.
+Create a labeled validation set of at least 500 record pairs, run matching at several thresholds, and measure precision and recall at each to pick the point that maximizes F1 for your data.
+Lowering the threshold raises recall but adds false positives, so the curve on your own data should guide the choice.

 Does standardization reduce the need for fuzzy matching?

 Yes.
-Every format variation eliminated by standardization before comparison converts a fuzzy match into an exact match.
-MatchLogic benchmarks show 40-50% accuracy improvement when data is standardized before fuzzy comparison.
+Every format variation removed by standardization before comparison converts a fuzzy match into an exact one, which raises overall confidence and lets fuzzy algorithms focus on genuine variants.
 Standardization should always precede matching in the pipeline.